-Note: The people No.4-20 who are rank first four management from Chief Executive Officer and position in line of Financial Manager according announcement of SEC's definition.
+Note The people No.4-20 who are rank first four management from Chief Executive Officer and position in line of Financial Manager according announcement of SEC's definition.

-Mr.Ronnakrit Sarinwong resigned from the Chairman of Investment Sub-Committee on Feburary 19, 2018.
+^{} Mr. Ronnakrit Sarinwong resigned from the Company on Feburary19, 2018.

 Participation of the Board of Director in 2016 (as of 31 December 2017)